Optimized Estate Plan for Doctors

 Estate and Legacy planning are also times to think about safeguarding assets.
 You have amassed much.
 How it is spent when you are gone is an important consideration.

 Sure, you should have an estate plan in place.
 This includes a will, but a will is not enough!
-Make sure you have your designated beneficiaries in place for those accounts that transfer outside of trusts and/or probate.
-This is an important, yet neglected consideration.
+Ensure you have your designated beneficiaries for accounts that transfer outside of trusts and/or probate.
+This is an important yet neglected consideration.

 Predators, Creditors, and Long-Term Care

-I have discussed Long-Term Care Insurance, and it truly is a difficult decision.
+I have discussed Long-Term Care Insurance, which is a difficult decision.
 The current pitch to doctors is hybrid life insurance / Long-Term Care Insurance products.
-If you are considering one of these hybrid policies, make sure you understand the Tax Implications of Long-Term Care Insurance because the person selling you one surely won’t mention this massive downside.
+If you are considering one of these hybrid policies, understand the Tax Implications of Long-Term Care Insurance because the person selling you one surely won’t mention this massive downside.

-Traditional Long-Term Care Insurance, while it provides more comprehensive coverage, is expensive and likely to continue to have increasing premiums.
+Traditional Long-Term Care Insurance, while providing more comprehensive coverage, is expensive and likely to continue increasing premiums.
 Self-funding is a third option.
-Again, Long-Term Care insurance is a difficult subject and there are truly no good options currently.
+Again, Long-Term Care insurance is a difficult subject, and there are truly no good options currently.

 Let’s focus on trusts for a second, as they are also misunderstood.